nobitlost/AlexaSmartHomeSkillAdapter/README.md

 # AlexaSmartHomeSkill

-The library provides a convenient way to implement the [Alexa Smart Home Skill Adapter](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-the-smart-home-skill-api) within an agent.
+This library provides a convenient way to implement the [Alexa Smart Home Skill Adapter](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-the-smart-home-skill-api) within an agent.
 It takes care of the JSON verification, data parsing and response formatting.

 Supported requests are: